 Dr. Small doesn’t deny that these devices sometimes distract, but he says brain scans show they also can help sharpen our minds.
 “We took a group of older people, and many of these people had never searched online before.
 And we just had them search online for an hour a day for a week.
 And we saw significant increases in brain activity, especially in the frontal lobe – the thinking brain.”

 Dr. Small concludes noting how these devices can both distract and sharpen the mind.
-Not surprisingly, there is no mention of the endemic downside of the human mind.
+Not surprisingly, there is no mention of the common downside of the human mind.
 For instance, chapter 18 notes, When intelligence increases, there is great falseness.
 Even more enlightening is chapter 71’s blunt, Realizing I don’t know is better, not knowing this realization is disease.
 I assume the disease precludes our species from truly accepting either observation.
-Fortunately, age helps let many of us in on the secret… Then we die, replaced by youngsters who must retrace our steps, just as we’ve retraced those who came before us.
+As it happens, age allows many of us in on the secret… Then we die, replaced by youngsters who must retrace our steps, just as we’ve retraced those who came before us.
 Like the carbon cycle or the water cycle, this wisdom cycle is a wonder to behold.